samsquire/startups/README.md

 # 10. Teams as a service

-A job board where people can buddy up and say they work together in a team with a group of people.
-Ideally teams would have experience working together.
+A job board where people can buddy up and say they work well together in a team with a group of people.
+Teams would have experience working together.
+People are encouraged to stay in contact on the platform after being acquired.

 * **Difficulty** Hard
 * **Profitability** Lucrative